2023 Solar Incentives Guide for Pine Bluff, AR - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives help mitigate the cost of installing solar panels on your home.
-Financial incentives like these are in place to encourage more Americans to switch to renewable energy.
-Incentives can include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are provided by the federal government, while others are provided by the Arkansas government or by your specific utility company, county or municipality.
+Solar incentives are intended to encourage people to switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+Incentives could include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered by the federal government, while others are offered by the Arkansas government or your utility company, county or municipality.
 Types of solar incentives might include:

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you've signed a net metering agreement with your Pine Bluff utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you have a net metering agreement with your Pine Bluff utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other places you may make back a percentage of the value.

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC offers a tax credit for a set percentage of your solar system's cost.